The following information is specific to the Office.

-The Whistleblower Protection Act is a California state law that provides Whistleblower protection for anyone reporting fraud or theft against the City.
-Under the California Whistleblower Protection Act, the City Auditor’s Office has broad authority to perform independent investigations into complaints that City employees have allegedly engaged in waste, fraud, or abuse.
+The Whistleblower Protection Act is a California state law that provides Whistleblower protection for anyone reporting fraud, waste or abuse against the City.
+Under the California Whistleblower Protection Act, the City Auditor’s Office has broad authority to perform independent investigations into tips of alleged City fraud, waste, or abuse.

-Individuals can submit complaints of waste, fraud or abuse by calling the Fraud Hotline 1-888-FRAUD-07 (1-888-372-8307), by submitting a complaint online or by using the MyAuditor App.
+Individuals can submit tips of City fraud, waste, or abuse by calling the City Auditor’s Fraud Hotline 1-888-FRAUD-07 (1-888-372-8307), by submitting a tip online or by using the MyAuditor App.
 The identity of the individual reporting fraud can be completely protected, including name, employment history, personnel records, friends and family.
-A person calling the Fraud Hotline or submitting a complaint in writing does not need to provide his or her name.
+A person calling the City Auditor’s Fraud Hotline or submitting a tip in writing does not need to provide his or her name.